wavefrontHQ/wavefront-operator-for-kubernetes/docs/migration.md

 |`--histogramDayListenerPorts`      | `dataExport.wavefrontProxy.histogram.dayPort`                  |

 Other supported Custom Resource configuration:
 * `dataExport.wavefrontProxy.args`: Used to set any `WAVEFRONT_PROXY_ARGS` configuration not mentioned in the above table.
+See [wavefront-proxy-args.yaml](../deploy/kubernetes/scenarios/wavefront-proxy-args.yaml) for an example.
 * `dataExport.wavefrontProxy.resources`: Used to set container resource request or limits for Wavefront Proxy.
+See [wavefront-pod-resources.yaml](../deploy/kubernetes/scenarios/wavefront-pod-resources.yaml) for an example.
 * `dataExport.externalWavefrontProxy.Url`: Used to set an external Wavefront Proxy.
+See [wavefront-collector-external-proxy.yaml](../deploy/kubernetes/scenarios/wavefront-collector-external-proxy.yaml) for an example.

 ### Wavefront Collector Configuration